sound-infinity/Cheat-Engine/README.md

 # PLEASE READ

-To avoid conflict, you need to make sure you opened the correct roblox process (high memory usage) and not the secondary one only used for roblox's AC (only uses 0-10mb of RAM).
+To avoid conflict, you need to make sure you opened the correct roblox process (high memory usage) and not the secondary one only used for roblox's AC (only uses 10mb of RAM).

-Once you've opened the correct process in cheat engine, go to Memory View --> Tools --> Lua Engine --> Paste the script in the text box and hit Execute.
+Once you've closed the background roblox process (OR opened the correct process in cheat engine), go to Memory View --> Tools --> Lua Engine --> Ctrl+V the script in the text box, and hit Execute.

 # UPDATE LOG